honglu2875/thing/README.md

     session, check the shapes and do some sanity tests.
   - Silently catch the hidden states in a continuous training/inference job for some quick analysis.
   - Spin up a high-mem instance and receive model weights from an experimental training job.
-A small experiment can easily generate terabytes of checkpoints, and I'd rather put them on RAM for quick studies rather than saving to disk/pushing to blob storage.
+A small experiment can easily generate terabytes of checkpoints, and I'd rather put them on RAM for quick studies than saving to disk/pushing to blob storage.

 - Q: Why not using pickle?